-Tasks within your assignment as an Crop Extension Volunteer vary depending on your assigned site.
-You will work closely with local agriculture field technicians or counterparts to share and co-transfer skills and knowledge to your community farmers.
+Tasks may vary depending on the assigned site and its location within Cameroon.
+There are varying climates and geographies that dictate the type of work that can be accomplished.
+Volunteers will work closely with local agriculture field technicians or counterparts to share and co-transfer skills and knowledge to your community farmers.
 Your role is that of a trainer, co-planner, and facilitator or change agent of the development process rather than that of a “doer.”

 1. Conduct a farming systems assessment using appropriate participatory rural appraisal (PRA) tools.

 2. Conduct an assessment of current farm business practices.

 3. Employ basic farm business best practices (e.g., general record keeping, profit calculation (input vs output), costing and pricing, budgeting and financial planning).

 4. Evaluate results/make an economic analysis of overall farm productivity and profitability.

 Cameroon promotes gender awareness and girls’ education and empowerment.
 Volunteers will receive training on gender challenges in country and will have the opportunity to implement gender-related activities that are contextually appropriate.
 During service, Volunteers will look for ways to work with community members to promote gender-equitable norms and increase girls’ sense of agency.
 As part of their work, Volunteers will also report on these efforts and their impact.

 • Bachelor of Science degree or Associate degree in Agronomy, Horticulture, or other agriculture related fields